-With oceanfront property, salt in the air must be taken into account.
+With an oceanfront property, salt spray in the air must be considered.
 And we’ve already covered wind from hurricane forces.
-Yet, those same forces can take your average rainstorm and have you realize horizontal, wind-driven rain that gets under overlapping roofing material, could pose a problem unlike other areas where rain tends to fall more vertically.
+Yet, those same forces can take your average rainstorm and have you realize that horizontal, wind-driven rain that gets under overlapping roofing material, could pose a problem unlike other areas where rain tends to fall more vertically.

 Clay, Concrete, and Slate Tiles